hsutter/gcpp/README.md

 The only work performed in the `deferred_heap` destructor is to run pending destructors, null out any `deferred_ptr`s that outlive the heap, and release the heap's memory pages.
 So if you use a `deferred_heap` and never call `.collect()`, never allocate a non-trivially destructible object, and never let a `deferred_ptr` outlive the heap, then destroying the heap does exactly nothing beyond efficiently dropping any memory it owns with deallocate-at-once semantics -- and then, yes, it's a region.
 But, unlike a region, you *can* do any of those things, and if you do then they are safe.

+One way to view `deferred_heap` is as a candidate approach for unifying tracing GC and regions.
+And destructors, most importantly of all.

 ## So there are no disadvantages?

-Sure there are disadvantages, especially in this demo implementation.
+Of course there are disadvantages to this approach, especially in this demo implementation.

-- It does more work and therefore has more overhead than `unique_ptr` and `shared_ptr`.
-Prefer `unique_ptr` and `shared_ptr` in that order where possible, as usual.
+- It does more work and therefore has more overhead than `unique_ptr` or `shared_ptr`.
+Prefer `unique_ptr` or `shared_ptr` in that order where possible, as usual; see [the guidance above](#object-lifetime-guidance).
+You should be using them much more frequently than `deferred_ptr`.

 - The current implementation is not production-quality.
 In particular, it's a pure library solution that requires no compiler support, it's single-threaded, it registers every `deferred_ptr`, and it doesn't try to optimize its marking algorithm.
 The GC literature and experience is full of ways to make this faster; for example, a compiler optimizer that is aware of `deferred_ptr` could optimize away all registration of stack-based `deferred_ptr`s by generating stack maps.
 (GC experts, feel free to plug in your favorite real GC implementation under the `deferred_heap` interface and let us know how it goes.
 I've factored out the destructor tracking to keep it separate from the heap implementation, to make it easier to plug in just the GC memory and tracing management implementation.)